Cloudoki/backbone-notifications/README.md

 ### Templates

-You can to provide Mustache templates to be able to render the notifications.
+You need to provide Mustache templates to be able to render the notifications.
 - `notification`: The template used to render the notification view.
 How the notifications will look in the Web page.

 ```javascript